 Female Sexual Arousal Disorder (FSAD) is increasingly recognized as a significant health issue among female veterans.
+This condition encompasses various symptoms of sexual dysfunction, which can profoundly impact quality of life.

 In 2018, the U.S. Department of Veterans Affairs updated its rating schedule to include FSAD, reflecting a commitment to acknowledging and addressing this condition equitably among veterans.